ISBNs: 1-886529-26-4 (Vol. I, 3rd Edition), 1-886529-30-2

 hardcover

 The first volume is oriented towards modeling, conceptualization, and finite-horizon problems, but also includes a substantive introduction to infinite horizon problems that is suitable for classroom use.
-The second volume is oriented towards mathematical analysis and computation, and treats infinite horizon problems extensively.
+The second volume is oriented towards mathematical analysis and computation, treats infinite horizon problems extensively, and provides an up-to-date account of approximate large-scale dynamic programming and reinforcement learning.
 The text contains many illustrations, worked-out examples, and exercises.

-This extensive work, aside from its focus on the mainstream dynamic programming and optimal control topics, relates to our Stochastic Optimal Control: The Discrete-Time Case (Athena Scientific, 1996), which deals with the mathematical foundations of the subject, Neuro-Dynamic Programming (Athena Scientific, 1996), which develops the fundamental theory for approximation methods in dynamic programming, and Introduction to Probability (2nd Edition, Athena Scientific, 2008), which provides the prerequisite probabilistic background.
+This extensive work, aside from its focus on the mainstream dynamic programming and optimal control topics, relates to our Abstract Dynamic Programming (Athena Scientific, 2013), a synthesis of classical research on the foundations of dynamic programming with modern approximate dynamic programming theory, and the new class of semicontractive models, Stochastic Optimal Control: The Discrete-Time Case (Athena Scientific, 1996), which deals with the mathematical foundations of the subject, Neuro-Dynamic Programming (Athena Scientific, 1996), which develops the fundamental theory for approximation methods in dynamic programming, Reinforcement Learning and Optimal Control (Athena Scientific, 2019) and Rollout, Policy Iteration, and Distributed Reinforcement Learning (Athena Scientific, 2020), which develop approximation methods that are suitable for large-scale problems, and Introduction to Probability (2nd Edition, Athena Scientific, 2008), which provides the prerequisite probabilistic background.

-New features of the 3rd edition of Vol. II (see the Preface for
+New features of the 4th edition of Vol. I (see the Preface for

 details):

-provides textbook accounts of recent original research on approximate DP, limited lookahead policies, rollout algorithms, and model predictive control.
+provides textbook accounts of recent original research on approximate DP, limited lookahead policies, rollout algorithms, model predictive control, Monte-Carlo tree search and the recent uses of deep neural networks in computer game programs such as Go.

 includes a substantial number of new exercises, detailed solutions of many of which are posted on the internet (see below).